pokhreldipesh/nepalidate/README.md

 $date->format("Y-m-d, M d g l", 'np')
 ```

-## Recommended Package for Full Calendar System
+## Recommended Package for Full [Calendar](https://github.com/pokhreldipesh/calendar) System

-For developers looking to create a comprehensive calendar system, we recommend the **dipesh/calendar** package.
+For developers looking to create a comprehensive [Calendar](https://github.com/pokhreldipesh/calendar) system, we recommend the **dipesh/calendar** package.
 This package provides an easy-to-use interface for managing a full Nepali calendar, allowing you to seamlessly add events, navigate through months and years, and much more.

 To install the package, run: